telegraph/telegraph-engineer-laptop/README.md

 * https://github.com/joshukraine/mac-bootstrap

 Important scripts and files -
-* **bootstrap.sh**: Main script - should only need to be run once, but can be run multiple times if needed
-* **mac.sh - list of applications to install
 * **bin/*.sh**: Scripts that will be run, depending on OS and can be used for customising your build
 * **config/settings: Configuration for github, and your machine (assuming is has not been setup by yourself)